e-picas/mde-backup/Working-Journal.md

 -   fenced code blocks.

 One point I can't solve for now is the case of in-page anchors.
 Fletcher's version allows to create automatic anchors on any title, Michel's version allows to write them specifically in text, wrapped between curly brackets.
 This is the first point to discuss, analyze and test ...

+## Second step: cleaning the code

+To have a good working environment, I first re-write the entire code from *Markdown Extra* PHP version.
+Mathieu Fortin wrote it some years ago ...
+Some PHP practices has change for now and I rebuild this code in my own way to write PHP.

+This is not an obligation or the best way to write PHP code, but I use to work like this ...
+By the way, I mostly follow the [PEAR coding standards](http://pear.php.net/manual/en/standards.php).

+The result is a very long script (*more than 3000 lines ...*).